A Postgraduate Guide To The Pearson Test Of English (PTE) Academic

 What is PTE?

 PTE is designed for non-native English speakers to prove their proficiency in English, from study to employment to visa applications.
-The most unique aspect of PTE is that the score is tested by a computer-based algorithm, which means scores are graded and ready in as little as 48 hours.
+In particular, the most unique aspect of PTE is that the score is tested by a computer-based algorithm, which means scores are graded and ready in as little as 48 hours.

 How does PTE work?

 PTE is a 3-hour test with 3 sections, speaking and writing, listening, and reading.
-The question formats are similar to those of IEFTS and TOEFL; with multiple choice questions and essay based writings.
+The question formats are similar to those of IEFTS and TOEFL; with multiple-choice questions and essay-based writing.